chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 minecraft:sharpness -> Sharpness and mutex with sharpness (minecraft:sharpness, minecraft:smite, minecraft:bane_of_arthropods)
 minecraft:protection -> Protection enchantments (minecraft:protection, minecraft:projectile_protection, minecraft:fire_protection, minecraft:blast_protection)
 minecraft:thorns -> Thorns type enchantments (presently only contains minecraft:thorns)
+minecraft:treasure -> Enchantments which can appear in villager trades and fishing loot, and can be used in loot tables.
 ```

 <h3>Enchantment Tags in Datapacks</h3>

 Enchantment Tags may appear whenever a list of named enchantments are expected, prefixed with a #.
 These may be used in `mutex_enchantments`, and in `loot_tables` with the `enchant_randomly` function.
 This is per the proposal.
 Enchantment tags may also refer to other tags in this manner.
-An enchantment may not declare a circular reference (that is, and enchantment tag which references itself).
+An enchantment may not declare a circular reference (that is, an enchantment tag which references itself).

 If `enchant_randomly` is with a tag, the tag selectively expands.
 Specifically, it expands to the set of enchantments that have the tag, and can apply to that item.
 If an enchantment is already present in the list of enchantments to add, the enchantment is not included in the tag expansion.